 Northwest Trek’s black bears, Benton and Fern, typically go into torpor from November until February or March.
-They do have periods of activity during the winter months, where they will eat, defecate/urinate and remake their winter “beds.”

 Can you keep them awake?

 Scientists describe torpor as an involuntary state, meaning naturally, the bears will experience some level of sleepiness.
 At zoos in warmer climates, where seasons don’t drastically change, bears will often have a shorter amount of time in torpor.